Information paradox and island in quasi-de Sitter space: JT gravity on dS coupled to CFT

 \item Flat coordinates $(\tau, \rho)$ : The metric and dilaton are given by \dis{ds_2^2=-d\tau^2+e^{2 H\tau} d\rho^2, \quad\quad \Phi=2\pi H\rho e^{H\tau},} where $\tau \in (-\infty, +\infty)$ and $\rho \in (0, \infty)$.
 This corresponds to the parametrization \dis{X^0=H^{-1}\Big(\sinh(H\tau)+\frac12(H\rho)^2e^{H\tau}\Big), X^1=\rho e^{H\tau}, X^2=H^{-1}\Big(\cosh(H\tau)-\frac12(H\rho)^2e^{H\tau}\Big).} The static and flat coordinates are related by \dis{t=\tau-\frac{1}{2H}\log\Big(1-H^2\rho^2 e^{2H\tau}\Big),\quad r=\rho e^{H\tau} } in region I and \dis{t=\tau-\frac{1}{2H}\log\Big(H^2\rho^2 e^{2H\tau}-1\Big),\quad r=\rho e^{H\tau}} in region II, respectively.
 The flat coordinates cover the inflating patch, the union of regions I and II, without the coordinate singularity, as can be seen in the right panel of Fig. \ref{fig:dScoord}. \end{itemize}

+In the following discussions, we consider $H$ varying with respect to some timelike direction which we will call $\tau$.
+In this case, the hypersurface orthogonal to the $\tau$ direction has a rotational invariance as an isometry.
+Then we expect the corrected metric to be in the form of FRW metric, in which $e^{H\tau}$ in \eqref{eq:stflI} is replaced by the scale factor $a(\tau)$ with $a^{-1}da/d\tau$ is close to the constant $H$.
+Indeed, the dimensional reduction shows that, up to surface term which does not affect the equations of motion, the action for a $\tau$ dependent $H$ can be obtained by replacing the constant $H$ by $H(\tau)$.
+We sketch the derivation of this in App. \ref{app:modS}.

 We remark that the value of dilaton $\Phi$ is positive in any coordinates and interpreted as an area of surface in dS$_3$ on which the dS$_2$ coordinates (time and radial coordinates) are fixed.
 We also note that two-dimensional gravity allows the Gauss-Bonnet term, which shifts $\Phi$ by some constant $\Phi_0$.
-For positive $\Phi_0$, the range of $\theta$ allowing the positive shifted area $\Phi+\Phi_0$ can be extended to $\theta \in (0, 2\pi]$, where $\theta=0$ is identified with $\theta=2\pi$.
-In terms of the static coordinates, the additional region $\pi \leq \theta \leq 2\pi$ is covered by the negative $r$ ($-\infty \leq r \leq 0$) and interpreted as the black hole interior.
+This indeed what happens when we couple the JT gravity to CFT$_2$, which we will study in detail throughout this article.
+To see this, we recall that the trace anomaly provides (see, e.g., \cite{Aguilar-Gutierrez:2021bns}) \dis{\int d^2 x\sqrt{-g^{(2)}}\langle T^\mu_\mu\rangle=\frac{c}{24\pi}\int d^2 x \sqrt{-g^{(2)}} R^{(2)}, } which shifts $\Phi$ by $(2/3)c G=(2/3)c G^{(3)}H$.
+Thus, the area term in the entropy contains the central charge dependent term as well.